Jason Ferguson (writer)

-Jason Ferguson (born July 28, 1980 in Tampa, Florida) is an American writer and producer mainly known for the London revival of the musical Ragtime and the immersive theatre show SXSWestworld.
+Jason Ferguson is an American creative director, writer, producer mainly known for the London revival of the musical Ragtime and the immersive theatre show SXSWestworld.

-Early life
+Early life and education

-Ferguson was born in Tampa, Florida, to Thomas Burns Ferguson III, a pilot, and Deborah Karen (Haug), an executive assistant at a cancer research center.
+Jason Paul Ferguson was born in Tampa, Florida, to Thomas Burns Ferguson III, a pilot, and Deborah Karen (Haug), an executive assistant at a cancer research center.
 His great-uncle was cellist Frank Miller.

 Ferguson attended East Bay High School in Gibsonton, Florida.
 Ferguson attended the University of South Florida for two years before dropping out.
 He later went to the University of London and New York University.

+Career

 In 2003, Ferguson worked as a personal assistant to Sean Combs.

 Theatre management

 Ferguson began his professional theater career as a spotlight operator at Busch Gardens in Tampa.
 He then worked as an intern and stage manager at the Straz Center for the Performing Arts in Tampa.

 Ferguson's first Broadway credits were as an assistant company manager working on Twyla Tharp shows, the musical Movin' Out, The Odd Couple, and Mark Twain Tonight.
 In 2004, Ferguson was a stage manager for Tosca at the Boston Lyric Opera.